-The popularity of events such as the X Games led to the addition of sports such as the snowboard halfpipe.
-This event was first held at the 1998 Games in Japan.
-Snowboard Cross became an event in the 2006 Games in Italy.
-In 2014 in Sochi, Russia, Men's and Women's Slopestyle Snowboard and Ski Slopestyle and the Ski Halfpipe were added.
+The popularity of events such as the X Games led to the addition of sports such as the snowboard halfpipe, first held at the 1998 Games in Nagano, Japan.
+Snowboard Cross joined the lineup in the 2006 Games in Turin, Italy.
+In 2014 in Sochi, Russia, Men's and Women's Slopestyle Snowboard and Ski Slopestyle and the Ski Halfpipe made their debut.

 Slopestyle has been a popular X Games event.
-Athletes complete tricks while skiing or snowboarding through a course.
-The course includes jumps, rails, boxes and other obstacles.
-They earn points based on the difficulty of the tricks they complete.
-And they earn points for how high they get in the air off of the jumps.
+Athletes complete tricks while skiing or snowboarding through a course that includes jumps, rails, boxes and other obstacles.
+They earn points based on the difficulty of the tricks they complete and how high they get in the air off of the jumps.
 Also new in 2014 is a team event in figure skating.
 Figure skating has long been a popular winter sport.
 This is the first new event added to Olympic figure skating since 1976.
-Other skating events are done by individuals and pairs.
-The team event is the first time the competing countries compete together as an actual team for their home country.
+Since the other skating events are done by individuals and pairs, the team event is the first time the competing countries have the opportunity for the athletes to compete together as an actual team for their home country.
 Each team includes a male and a female individual skater, a pair, and an ice dancing pair.
-Each performance earns points that count toward the team's overall total.
-The highest total score earns the gold.
+Each performance earns points that count toward the team's overall total, with the highest total score earning the gold.

-The team from Russia won the first Team Figure Skating gold medal in Sochi.
+Skating to the cheers of their home country fans in Sochi, the team from Russia won the first Team Figure Skating gold medal.
 The Canadian team didn't win any of the events but earned a total number of points high enough to get the silver medal.
 The United States came in third, taking the bronze.